williamgilpin/howto/howto_sphinx.md

 		html_theme = 'alabaster'

+6. GitHub Pages will ignore any files starting with an underscore.
+Depending on the contents of your `.gitignore`, files containing the name `build` may also be ignored.
+To avoid these issues, edit the contents of the sphinx `Makefile` to point to a new `spbuild` directory.

+	BUILDDIR      = spbuild

-6. Once the configuration is set up, Navigate in your terminal to the docs directory and run sphinx.
+7. Once the configuration is set up, Navigate in your terminal to the docs directory and run sphinx.

 		$ make html